quis/govuk_documentation_prototype/source/includes/deploying_apps/deploying_rails.md

 1. [Exclude files ignored by Git](/govuk_documentation_prototype/#excluding-files).

 1. If you're using Rails 4, [add the `rails_12factor` gem](https://github.com/heroku/rails_12factor#install) for better logging.
-Rails 5 has this functionality build in by default.
+Rails 5 has this functionality built in by default.

 1. Create a manifest.yml file in the folder where you checked out your app.